Robert Odell, Jr., is the senior video editor for the Take Me Back to Beale project, a 100-year chronicle of Beale Street History.

 It was often stated that if you could make it on Amateur Night, you could make it anywhere.
 Many entertainers considered Amateur Night to be the "big break" that they needed.

-One to five dollars may have been a lot of money when Amateur Night on Beale first got started.
-However; the real prize was the coveted "big break."
+Anywhere from $1-$5 may have been a lot of money when Amateur Night on Beale first got started.
+The real prize, however, was the coveted "big break."

 © 2015 Robert Odell Jr